ld32/SmartSlurm/README.md

 # Smart sbatch
-ssbath was originally designed to run https://github.com/ENCODE-DCC/atac-seq-pipeline, so that users don't have to modify the original workflow and sbatch can automatially modify the partitions according user's local cluster partition settings.
+ssbath was originally designed to run https://github.com/ENCODE-DCC/atac-seq-pipeline, so that users don't have to modify the original workflow and ssbatch can automatially modify the partitions according user's local cluster partition settings.
 The script was later improved to have more features.

 ![](https://github.com/ld32/smartSlurm/blob/main/stats/back/useSomeMemTimeAccordingInputSize.sh.none.time.png)